projecttacoma/fqm-execution-demo/README.md

 ## Hosted Version

-This app is hosted on GitHub Pages, at [https://projecttacoma.github.io/fqm-execution-demo/](https://projecttacoma.github.io/fqm-execution-demo/), for use without standing up a local development environment.
+This app is hosted on GitHub Pages, at [https://projecttacoma.github.io/fqm-execution-demo/](https://projecttacoma.github.io/fqm-execution-demo/), for demonstration use without standing up a local development environment.

 ## Options/fields